-You’re going to think I’m crazy, but this tart came to me in a dream.
+You’re going to think I’m crazy, but this Triple Chocolate Mousse Tart came to me in a dream.

 It was a very vivid, specific sort of dream, the kind where you wake up and wonder how in the world that wasn’t actually real life.
 But about 10 seconds later, I knew it wasn’t real life, because Lorelai Gilmore was the person who told me to make this tart.

 Yes, you read that right.
-Apparently I had been on one of my Gilmore Girls binges recently, so while I slept a very caffeinated, hyper Lorelai told me to make a three chocolate tart.
+Apparently I had been on one of my Gilmore Girls binges recently because while I slept a very caffeinated, hyper Lorelai told me to make a three chocolate tart.
 Luke was mowing the yard while we talked.
 Rory was nowhere to be seen.
-Per Lorelai’s instructions, said tart was supposed to be three layers of white, milk, and dark chocolate ganache, but that seemed like it would be overly rich and opted for the first two layers being mousse.
+Per Lorelai’s instructions, said tart was supposed to be three layers of white, milk, and dark chocolate ganache.
+That seemed like it would be overly rich and opted for the first two layers being mousse.
 It’s not like I was talking to Sookie, right?
-I figured a little interpretation was permissible.
+I figured a little flexibility was permissible.

-The mousse layers are white and milk chocolate, respectively, with a healthy layer of dark chocolate ganache on top.
-It’s sweet, decadent, and rich, with a blend of textures that complement each other beautifully, from the soft, airy mousse to the tender, flaky crust and the silky ganache.
+The mousse layers are white and milk chocolate, topped with a healthy layer of dark chocolate ganache.
+It’s sweet, decadent, and rich, with a blend of textures that complement each other beautifully.
+The mousse is soft and airy, the crust tender and flaky, and the ganache silky smooth.

 This one gets major bonus points, because you can freeze it in various stages.
-Pate Sucree can be frozen when it’s dough (I like to have a round in my freezer pretty much all the time) or after baking, and both mousse and ganache freeze beautifully.
+Pate Sucree can be frozen when it’s dough (I like to have a round in my freezer pretty much all the time) or after baking.
+Both mousse and ganache freeze beautifully.
 So if you need to make it ahead, wrap it up a couple of times in plastic wrap and just pop it into your freezer for up to a week.
-I would actually recommend adding the ganache layer after you thaw it (in the refrigerator, of course) since the beautiful glossy top may be marred in all of the wrapping and moving that’s going on.
+Put it in your refrigerator a couple of hours to thaw, and voila!
+I would actually recommend adding the ganache layer after you thaw it so that the top isn’t marred in all of the wrapping and moving that’s going on.

 The crust recipe is based on Richard Bertinet’s tart crust recipe.
 He actually has a video on youtube demonstrating the technique, which I found to be really helpful.
-It’s important to work gently so that the crust doesn’t end up tough, but you don’t need to be scared of it either.
+It’s important to work gently so that the crust doesn’t end up tough, but don’t be scared of it either.